 Today is Sunday.
-The weather is sunny and rather spring like.
-The snow is melting and I am enjoying every minute of it.
+The weather is sunny and slightly spring-like.
+The snow is melting, and I am enjoying every minute of it.
 As I reflect, on the days leading up to this glorious afternoon, Friday stands out as a day of lessons.

-It all started two years ago, when I was asked to help at a funeral luncheon.
-Of course, I said yes, and must admit, it was very rewarding.
-In fact, so rewarding, I continued, always ready to say, yes.
-I felt somehow, we ladies, were helping the families by having everything ready for them, after the sadness of burying their loved one.
+It all started two years ago when I was asked to help at a funeral luncheon.
+Of course, I said yes, and must admit, it was gratifying.
+In fact, so rewarding, I continued, always ready to answer, yes.
+I felt somehow, we ladies, were helping the families by having everything prepared for them, after the sadness of burying their loved one.